BMC-CS-340/BMC-CS-340.github.io/index.md

 ---

-This course is an introduction to the fundamental data structures of computer science: linked lists, stacks, queues, trees (BSTs, heaps, AVLs and other self-balancing BSTs), hash tables, sets (Union-Find), graphs and their accompanying algorithms.
-Principles of algorithmic analysis and object reasoning and design will be introduced using mathematical techniques for the notions of both complexity and correctness.
-More practical issues, such as memory management, searching, sorting and hashing, will also be covered.
+This course will cover qualitative and quantitative analysis of algorithms and their corresponding data structures from a precise mathematical point of view.
+Topics include: performance bounds, asymptotic analysis, correctness and complexity.
+Particular classes of algorithms will be studied in detail, including greedy, divide-and-conquer, dynamic programming, networkflow, NPC and approximation algorithms.

 <!-- Display an alert about upcoming homework assignments -->
 {% capture now %}{{'now' | date: '%s'}}{% endcapture %}